SemyonDragunov/sl7_payment/README.md

 ***
 # Payment system

 System for conducting and managing payments.
 You can connect different payment methods.
+Integrated with Drupal Commerce.

 * Connection of different payment methods
 * The hook system
+* Ajax form for payment in its modules
 * Track all payments
 * User account
 * Manual payment management
 * Transfer of any data in transactions
+* Integrated with Drupal Commerce.

 Required modules from SL7:
 * [sl7_control_panel](https://github.com/SemyonDragunov/sl7_control_panel)